Exit-intent popups is one of the most divisive topics in eCommerce.

 The store owners felt they could do better, and so did we.

 So we set out for a four-week experiment, testing out a different popup every week.
-Each popup took us about 15 minutes to set up and we tested the following four:
+Each popup took us about 15 minutes to set up using a WordPress popup builder and we tested the following four:

 - Immediate popup